 When considering implant restorative options, having adequate bone available is critical for achieving proper surgical outcomes.
 In the upper jawbone, the position of the sinus may limit the amount of bone available to place implants.
 We offer a variety of surgical options involving lifting of the sinus membrane and bone grafting to create space for safe implant placement.

 We recognize that periodontal disease is a recurring process that must be properly managed to provide the best outcomes for our patients.
 Once active disease is stabilized, it is essential to monitor your periodontal condition to prevent further disease progression.
 Daily brushing and flossing is key to long-term periodontal health, but debris and subsequent bacteria can still accumulate within two months from your last maintenance appointment.
-Therefore, Dr. Herrmann and the periodontal hygiene specialists will develop a maintenance protocol that is tailored to each patient’s needs.
+Therefore, the periodontal hygiene specialists will develop a maintenance protocol that is tailored to each patient’s needs.
 Our goal is to remove the stress of disease management and work with you to provide lasting dental outcomes.
 At Inspire we have a team approach; our patient’s part is to maintain brushing and flossing at home while coming in for your scheduled deep cleanings as well as scaling and root planning.
 We provide the in office maintenance and monitor your progression.

 Periodontal maintenance is a deep cleaning, and you may need these appointments more often.
 Your hygienist will remove tartar just like with a regular cleaning.
 They will get in between your teeth and down to your gums (also known as scaling and root planning).
 In addition, they will examine the pockets of your gums for any infection/inflammation.